History of Citibank in Timeline

 Citibank became the major sponsor of the North Sydney Bears for the 1992 NSWRL season.

-In August 2008, Citibank was ordered to repay $14 million to 53,000 customers in California after a three-year investigation by the California Attorney General.
-This amount was removed from customer accounts over an 11-year period (1992 to 2003) through an electronic "account sweeping program," plus an additional $4 million in interest and penalties.
+In August 2008, Citibank was ordered to repay $14 million to 53,000 customers.
+This was the result of an investigation by the California Attorney General following an electronic "account sweeping program" from 1992 to 2003.
+Citibank also had to pay an additional $4 million in interest and penalties.

 1994: World's Biggest Card Issuer